mugnierlab/VSGSeqPipeline/README.md

 * [bowtie](http://bowtie-bio.sourceforge.net/index.shtml)
 * [MULTo](http://sandberg.cmb.ki.se/multo/)

-##Input Files
+## Input Files

  In addition to your sequencing files in FASTQ format (this pipeline uses single-end sequencing reads), you'll need a tab-delimited file containing information about your samples.
-The first line contains a header, including the first column is the filename for each
+The first line is a header line, containing whatever attributes of your sample you'd like to incorporate into downstream analysis.
+These attributes will be incorporated into the final file describing the results.
+The first column is the filename for each file.
+See xxx for an example of one such file.

 ## BLAST Databases for Identifying VSGs